sonyagreen/continuous_deployment_talk/README.md

 ## Kelly notes

+the best talk advice i have received. organize according to the big three:

+1. Framework: here is a way of seeing the world (a belief, a challenge, a way of working, etc.)

+2. Insights: here are reasons why (supporting evidence, facts, actions, etc.)

+3. Tools: here's how you can go do the same/similar (ideas, advice, etc.)

 Know
 * more about support thinking
 * you don't have to be a tech person or hire only tech people to do this